Liza Alert: Activities

 Since 2010 LizaAlert has continually been taking part in searches for missing persons in Russia, famous or not.
 One of the most resonant events was the search of mathematician and University of London professor Alexey Chervonenkis.

-Philip N. Howard, Director of the Center for Media, Data and Society in the School of Public Policy at Central European University, writes about Liza Alert as a form of civic project, which stands parallel with Russian Government.
+Philip N. Howard, Director of the Center for Media, Data and Society in the School of Public Policy at Central European University, writes about LizaAlert as a form of civic project, which stands parallel with Russian Government.